3rr0r51/fa22-cse110-lab4/expose/javascript/part2.md

 7) 150.
 This line prints because the variable its calling (finalPrice) is within scope.
 Yes.
 It does have a let declaration, but both the declaration and the print function are withing the same block scope.
 (In this case, it's the function scope).

 8) [ 50, 100, 150 ]   In the end, modifying scope does not affect the function's algorithm and so it behaves exactly like Q4 states.

+9) ERROR: i is not defined.
+Same logic as Q5, the print function calls a variable that is out of scope because i is block scoped and bound to within the for loop.

+10) 3.
+While block scoped, the scope of "length" is function scope.
+The print fuction is in the same block as the variable. (and function scope).

+11) Yes, but because we modified the code from previous versions.
+The important part here is that that array (discounted) is somehow allowed to change despite being a const.
+Everything else works as normal.
+(We took out finalPrice because that wouldn't work).
+Note that line 7 isn't affected when we switched to const because its final value is defined there at the same time(line?) as its declaration.
+After the for loop ends, we delete it and create a new one for the next loop.
+This effectively circumnavigates the "no edit" rule.

+Now onto discounted.
+The part that doesn't change is its REFERENCE to the array object.
+(References are kinda like pointers).
+We can edit the object itself, but we can't edit the variable's reference to it.
+For example, if we did disounted = [];  on line 5, this wouldn't work because we're giving it a new reference.